ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val g : [> `Broccoli | `Fruit of string | `Gherkin ] -> string = <fun>
 ```

-Function `g` can be used with any exact type which has these three tags or more.
+The function `g` can be used with any exact type which has these three tags or more.
 Because of the catch all pattern, if `g` is passed a value introduced by a tag which is not part of the list, it will be accepted, and `"Edible plant"` is returned.
-The type is open because it can accept more than what is listed.
+The type is open because it can accept more than what is listed in its expression.

 The type of `g` is also meant to disallow exact types with tags removed or changed in type.
 OCaml is a statically typed language, that means no type information is available at runtime.
 As a consequence pattern matching only relies on tag names.
 If `g` was given a type with removed tags, such as``[> `Broccoli | `Gherkin ]``, then passing`` `Fruit`` to `g` would be allowed, but since dispatch is based on names, it would execute the`` `Fruit of string`` branch and crash because no string is available.
 Therefore, open polymorphic variant must include all the tags from pattern matching.

-Open polymorphic variants also appear when type-checking tags as values.
+Open polymorphic variants also appear when type checking tags as values.
 ```ocaml
 # `Gherkin
 - : [> `Gherkin ] = `Gherkin